Products & ServicesSee also:

-Description: of noise, are considered.
+Description: noise, are considered.
 Components such as light sources, gratings, beam-splitters, lenses, mirrors, prisms, and detectors are discussed, as are their combination into absorbance, fluorescence, and scattering spectrometers.
-Optical aberrations and their influence on resolution and precision
+Optical aberrations and their influence on resolution and

 - Modality: On-site / In Plant

 - Technology / Subject: Chemistry / Chemical Analysis, Design / Engineering Methods (ESDU, DFx, etc.), Instruments / Sensors, Photonics / Optics, Specialty / Other

 Description: The LC1A Swivel Mount is ideal for building 60 mm prism and grating-based systems, such as spectrometers, that require arbitrary angular alignment.
 The plates and mounting platform of the LC1A are independently lockable.
 To aid in alignment, there is a scribed scale with 2° increments

 - Diameter, Square Side, Rectangular Length, or Elliptical Major Axis: 63.5 mm

 Technical Journals - Identification of Organic Pollutants by Infrared Spectroscopy (PDF) -- JAW_0067374Supplier: American Water Works Association (AWWA)

 Description: processing technique before infrared examination.
 The instrument used in these studies is a double-beam, optical-null infrared spectrometer, with a Nernst glower source, a thermocouple detector, and a sodium chloride prism as a dispersing element.Show More